fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 ### Detect intrusion into restricted area

-Put a virtual line in the middle of the screen (red dotted line), and regard the left side of the screen (width: 320px) as the restricted area.
+Put the virtual line in the middle of the camera's field of view (red dotted line), and regard the left side as the restricted area.

 ![](./img/flame0.en.png)